Health Care Worker Certification

 For nurses residing abroad

-The registered nurse should be in possession of the followings:
+The registered nurse should have the following:

 A Registered Nurse license in her country;